whage/thesis/thesis.md

 ```

 will always be rejected as ill-typed even if `<complex test>` always evaluates to true, because
-static analysis cannot deftermine that this is the case. [@tapl]
+static analysis cannot determine that this is the case. [@tapl]
 For this reason, they are often criticized as too rigid: static type systems might reject programs that
 never produce type errors in practice.